Read all about Sherwin Williams Oyster Bay, plus see 26 real homes that use it!

 For kitchens, eggshell or satin are popular finish choices for walls.
 For cabinets consider semi-gloss or high gloss for the most durable finish (and a gorgeous glow).

 Is it possible for a kitchen to feel colorful and neutral at the same time?
-This one from Mobile Bay sure does.
-The bright white walls, ceiling, perimeter cabinets and trim allow for a saturated richness in the backsplash, hardwood flooring, and rug.
+This one from Keri Malafa of ESD Interiors (here on Instagram) sure does.

-I love the way Oyster Bay paint is used to create separation in this large kitchen shared on Houzz.
+I love the way Oyster Bay paint is used to create separation in this large kitchen from Echelon Custom Homes (via Houzz).

 It works because there isn’t a whole lot of exposed wall space, so the green isn’t too overwhelming.
 It’s also a creative way to help beige cabinets and white ceiling and trim work together.